eth-brownie/brownie/docs/network-management.rst

 Using a Forked Development Network
 ==================================

-Ganache allows you create a development network by forking from an live network.
+Ganache allows you create a development network by forking from a live network.
 This is useful for testing interactions between your project and other projects that are deployed on the main-net.

 Brownie's ``mainnet-fork`` network uses Infura to create a development network that forks from the main-net.
 To connect with the console: